v-vong3/csulb/cecs_491/demo/README.md

 * js-event-registration-demo
   * Demo of DOM event registration

+* redis-demo
+  * Demo of Redis, an in-memory Key-Value NoSQL store.
+Showcases the pros and cons of a non-relational data store

 * vs-code-demo
   * Demo of Visual Studio Code IDE, npm and ExpressJS

 * vue-cli-demo
   * Demo of utilizing the vue-cli v2.x tool to scaffold a workspace specific for Vue.
-Additional content was added inorder to make the project template a complete starter pack
+Additional content was added in order to make the project template a complete starter pack.

 * vue-demo **(INCOMPLETE)**
   * Demo of VueJS and Bulma